julio-data/ga4-conversion-timing.sql/README.md

 conversion_time_by_channel.sql: Aggregates average conversion time by traffic source.

-conversion_time_by_day_with_segmentation.sql: Tracks daily average conversion time and segments days by performance vs. selected range and overall dataset.
+conversion_time_by_day.sql: Tracks daily average conversion time and segments days by performance vs. selected range and overall dataset.

 All queries are optimized for dashboards (e.g., Looker Studio) and scalable for cohort or campaign-level analysis.